Last Updated on March 10, 2022 by Peter Z

 Using keyboard shortcuts speeds up your frequently done activities.
 It’s much faster than working with a mouse.

 Here are some of my favorite ones (if working in PowerPoint on MS Windows PC.
-Not all shortcuts will work on Mac’s MS Office):
+On Mac’s MS Office they can be a little different, e.g. replace Ctrl with Cmd key):

 - Ctrl+A to select all objects on a slide